Community-based rehabilitation (CBR)

 In partnership with other UN agencies, WHO Collaborating Centres and other partners, WHO:

 - develops tools for collecting information about the difference CBR makes in the lives of people with disabilities;

 - develops training tools to equip CBR managers;

 - conducts regional and country workshops to promote CBR and to develop national or regional CBR strategies;

-- supports Member States to initiate or strengthen existing CBR programs;
+- supports Member States to initiate or strengthen existing CBR programmes;

-- developing a CBR Global database and network.
+- developed a CBR global database and network.